+Notes:

-- 1. Additional tests should be performed in the areas for which QA personnel have reason to suspect inadequate compaction - The test refers to a nuclear method.
+1. Additional tests should be performed in the areas for which QA personnel have reason to suspect inadequate compaction

+The test refers to a nuclear method.
 Any other equivalent shall be accepted by the Owner's Engineer.
 The depth of measurement shall be 6" and 12".
-In addition, at least one test should be performed each day the soil is compacted. - Every tenth sample tested with the rapid in-situ moisture test should be also tested by the laboratory test to aid in identifying any significant, systematic calibration errors. - 4.
-This test shall be performed (as close as possible to the same location of the rapid in-situ test) with the same user or water representations.
+In addition, at least one test should be performed each day the soil is compacted.
+N

+Every tenth sample tested with the repid in-situ moisture test should be also tested by the taporatory test to an universary and support of the repidence of the rapid in-situ test) with the same location of the rapid in-situ test) with the same location of the rapid in-situ test) with the same location of the rapid in-situ test) with the same location of the rapid in-situ test) with the same location of the rapid in-situ test) with the same location of the rapid in-situ test) with the same location of the rapid in-situ test) with the same location of the rapid in-situ test) with the same location of the rapid in-situ test) with the same location of the rapid in-situ test).
+For Type 5 and 8C Fills, the density shall be checked by tracking truck loads into capsule using ground scale and surveying the volume.
 Spot check shall be performed using a full truck load for minimum 3 tests.

-5. For Type 5 and 8C Fills, the density shall be checked by tracking fruck loads into capsule using ground scale and surveying the volume.
-Spot check shall be performed using a full truck load for minimum 3 tests.

-H335458-0310-15-123-0001, Rev. 0, Page 31
+© Hetch 2014 All rights reserved, including all rights relating to the use of this document or its contents.

+Ver.
+02.01